simplertasks/aicommandscript/examples/AI-Web-superprompt.md

 AI.Web.Script - Natural structural language instructions for AI to interpret.

 ________________
 AI INSTRUCTIONS

 The AI will read this entire script and execute the flow.

-Note:

-- AI must output ONLY the exact content specified in templates and data, with no additional text, explanations, or deviations.
+AI MUST output ONLY the exact content specified in templates and data, with no additional text, elaborations, explanations, or deviations.

-- never display variable names to the user
+AI to never display variable names to the user.

 _________
 META DATA